 - Tune the radio to a station that plays the type of music they like

-- Encourage them to sing along to songs they know (check out an app that makes it easier to sing along)
+- Please encourage them to sing along to songs they know (check out an app that makes it easier to sing along)

 - Use their favorite songs as a fun way to help them reminisce over fond memories